realA10001986/Time-Circuits-Display/README.md

 This option selects whether actual GPS speed is to be transmitted to BTTFN clients.
 If this option is checked, speed from GPS (if available) takes precedence over speed from a rotary encoder.

 If your TCD/speedo are stationary, such as in a home setup, leave this unchecked.

-##### &#9654; Play time travel sounds

-If other props are connected, they might bring their own time travel sound effects.
-In this case, you can uncheck this to disable the Time Circuit's own time travel sounds.
-Note that this only covers sounds played during time travel, not other sound effects.

 #### Home Assistant / MQTT settings